“Can I take out car finance in my name if the car is for someone else?”

 An Accommodation Deal is considered too risky

-The logic is simple: the finance company does not expect you to be able to repay the loan, so its doesn’t expect you to be able to repay the same amount of money to another person.
+The logic is simple: the finance company does not expect you to be able to repay the loan, so it doesn’t expect you to be able to repay the same amount of money to another person.

 The person responsible for repaying the loan does not have possession of the vehicle (because you have it), which leaves the finance company at greater risk of not getting its money back and not getting the car back.

-If you are declined car finance then the finance company will not approve a similar application from anyone at the same address.
+If you are declined car finance then the finance company will probably not approve a similar application from anyone at the same address.
 They will also not approve anyone else they suspect trying to be applying for finance on your behalf as an accommodation deal.

 Your credit score will be marked accordingly, which means other finance companies will almost certainly reject your finance application as well.

 Don’t rely on what a car dealer tells you